AdobeDocs/commerce-learn.en/help/developer/intro-backend-1-1.md

 ---
-title: Unit 1.1 - Introduction to Commerce for developers
+title: [!DNL Commerce] for developers - Overview
-description: Basics of the platform from the perspective of several audiences merchants, web store developers, integrators.
+description: Learn the basics of the platform from the perspective of several audiences-- merchants, web store developers, and integrators.
 doc-type: video
 topic: Development
 audience: developer